gatsbyjs/gatsby/docs/blog/2020-03-19-Flying-Feature-Flags-with-New-LaunchDarkly-plugin/index.md

 ---
-title: “Flying Feature Flags with LaunchDarkly’s New Plugin for Gatsby”
+title: Flying Feature Flags with LaunchDarkly’s New Plugin for Gatsby
 date: 2020-03-19
 author: "Rich Manalang"
 excerpt: "Feature flags grant developers exquisite control over how and when new features are revealed to customers.
 LaunchDarkly’s new plugin for Gatsby makes using them exquisitely easy!"